anybox/anytracker/README.rst

 features, subfeatures, tickets, and split again a ticket when it is considered too big.

+The kanban view can display only tickets at a specific level in the hierarchy, to focus on a specific sub-node of the project.

 Separate submodules
 ~~~~~~~~~~~~~~~~~~~
 Different features are split into submodules, using inheritance as if they were